-The above infographics (Fig 4) clearly shows that even though the Total Weight of Client’s Door Assembly is lower than the competitor, there is huge potential of cost savings if we dig deep and look at the mounting hinges.
+The above infographics (Fig 4) clearly shows that even though the Total Weight of Client’s Door Assembly is lower than the competitor, there is a huge potential of cost savings if we dig deep and look at the mounting hinges.

-- To hang a 45Kg door assembly the competitor has used just 1Kg weight of hinges & on the other hand the client is hanging the same door on the BIW using 1.9 Kg hinges.
+- To hang a 45Kg door assembly the competitor has used just 1Kg weight of hinges & on the other hand, the client is hanging the same door on the BIW using 1.9 Kg hinges.

 - Now, if we look at the complexity the client is having a more complicated Door Assembly as it is using 16 mounting bolts on one side which the competitor is easily doing with 10 bolts of the same size.

 The above 2 inferences show that there is potential for weight and cost savings by optimizing the design for the best use.
 As the 2 benchmarked vehicles are sold in the same region, the use cases will also be similar.

 Similarly, when we analyze all the parameters in depth, we can come up with various mind-boggling ideas which can have huge cost benefits.